TechnionAVFormula/Hardware_Algo/Power/LVS and SDC.md

 - Each sensor signal wire must have separate connector for technical inspection (T11.6.7).
 - The BSPD and its sensors must not be installed inside the TS accumulator (T1.6.10).

+> **FAQ from FSG site** - Case of Two Brake circuit:
+>> **Question**:
+    Rule T11.6.5. states that in BSPD, to detect hard braking, a brakesystempressure sensor must be used.
+Can you please clarify whether asinglepressure sensor is sufficient, or do we need to use signals fromtwoseparate pressure sensors measuring brake pressure on front wheels andonrear wheels independently?
+>> **Answer**:
+    One pressure sensor is enough.
+You have to install the sensor in the brake circuit which reaches the threshold value first.

 Solution:
 https://drive.google.com/drive/folders/1gjJoZ_BcHyBW0HmJ54d6dFaPKRN08jeu